Is Paramount Global (PARA) Too Good to Be True? A Comprehensive Analysis of a Potential Value Trap

 Decoding the Piotroski F-score and Altman Z-score

-Firstly, let's address profitability.
-One significant component of the F-Score is a positive return on assets (ROA).
+Profitability is a significant component of the F-Score.
 A closer look at Paramount Global's ROA reveals a worrying trend of negative returns.
 This indicates the company's inability to generate profit from its assets - a fundamental concern for any investor.

-Let's delve deeper into Paramount Global's financial health by examining the decline in its return on assets (ROA) over the past three years.
-The data indicates 2021: 6.36; 2022: 6.05; 2023: -2.05, when expressed in percentages.
-Such a decrease is concerning, as the Piotroski F-Score penalizes companies with lower current ROA compared to the previous period.
-This ongoing decline highlights another potential risk associated with investing in Paramount Global.
+Paramount Global's financial health is further questioned by the decline in its ROA over the past three years.
+The data indicates 2021: 6.36%; 2022: 6.05%; 2023: -2.05%.
+Such a decrease is concerning as it suggests a potential risk associated with investing in Paramount Global.

+Moreover, the discrepancy between Paramount Global's operating cash flow ($-773 million) and its net income ($-1165 million) over the trailing twelve months (TTM) is a potential red flag.
+This discrepancy suggests that the company might have difficulties sustaining its operations or financing its obligations, which could negatively impact its financial stability and investor confidence.

 Leverage, Liquidity and Source of Funds: A Worrying Trend

-Examining Paramount Global's financial stability, there's a notable decrease in its current ratio over the past three years, as shown by the data 2021: 1.78; 2022: 1.47; 2023: 1.17, which is expressed as percentages.
-The current ratio is a key indicator of a company's short-term financial health, as it gauges the ability to cover short-term liabilities with short-term assets.
+Paramount Global's financial stability is further questioned by the notable decrease in its current ratio over the past three years, as shown by the data 2021: 1.78; 2022: 1.47; 2023: 1.17.
 A declining current ratio suggests that Paramount Global's liquidity and capability to manage immediate financial obligations are deteriorating.

 Operating Efficiency: A Darker Picture

-Examining the data provided: 2021: 662; 2022: 650; 2023: 651, it becomes evident that Paramount Global has seen an increase in its Diluted Average Shares Outstanding over the past three years.
-This trend signals that the company has issued more shares.
-While issuing additional shares can provide immediate capital for the business, it can also lead to the dilution of existing shares' value.
-This dilution occurs because the earnings of the company now have to be divided among a larger pool of shares, which could decrease Earnings Per Share (EPS).
-Consequently, if the company's earnings don't grow at a pace that matches or exceeds this share increase, it could lead to a reduction in the value perceived by existing shareholders, potentially impacting their investment returns.
-Hence, while additional share issuance may provide necessary capital, it is important to monitor its impact on shareholder value carefully.
+Paramount Global has seen an increase in its Diluted Average Shares Outstanding over the past three years, signalling that the company has issued more shares.
+While this provides immediate capital for the business, it can also lead to the dilution of existing shares' value.

-Lastly, concerning operating efficiency, the Piotroski F-score examines changes in gross margin and asset turnover.
-Regrettably, Paramount Global follows a discouraging trajectory with a decrease in gross margin percentage over the past three years, as demonstrated by the data provided: 2021: 40.41; 2022: 34.66; 2023: 24.80 (expressed in percentages).
+Furthermore, Paramount Global follows a discouraging trajectory with a decrease in gross margin percentage over the past three years, as demonstrated by the data provided: 2021: 40.41%; 2022: 34.66%; 2023: 24.80%.
 This contraction in gross margin suggests that Paramount Global is grappling with either an escalation in the cost of goods sold or dwindling prices - both of which are inauspicious indicators for profitability.

-In terms of operational efficiency, another key indicator, Paramount Global has unfortunately reported a declining trend in asset turnover over the past three years, as evidenced by the data: 2021: 0.50; 2022: 0.52; 2023: 0.53 (expressed in percentages).
-Asset turnover measures how effectively a company uses its assets to generate sales, and a decrease in this ratio can indicate a drop in efficiency.
-This could be due to various factors, such as underutilization of assets or a decline in the market demand for the company's products or services.
-Consequently, this downward trend in asset turnover implies that Paramount Global may need to revisit its operational strategies to improve the utilization of its assets and boost its sales volume.

-While the Piotroski F-score is not the only lens through which to view a potential investment, it is a robust and comprehensive tool for evaluating a company's financial health.
+In conclusion, while the Piotroski F-score is not the only lens through which to view a potential investment, it is a robust and comprehensive tool for evaluating a company's financial health.
 Unfortunately for Paramount Global, its current score suggests potential troubles.
+Therefore, despite its seemingly attractive valuation, Paramount Global might be a potential value trap.

 GuruFocus Premium members can find stocks with high Piotroski F-score using the following Screener: Piotroski F-score screener .